hopchouinard/Claraforge/why-it-works/META-WhyThisIsNotJustAPromptRepo.md

 ## 5. Final Word

-A prompt repo gives you fish. **Claraverse teaches you how to co‑evolve with the fish, the lake, and the weather report—then hands you the recipe for sushi.**
+A prompt repo gives you fish. **Claraforge teaches you how to co‑evolve with the fish, the lake, and the weather report—then hands you the recipe for sushi.**

 Clone it, question it, extend it—but never call it “just prompts” again.